DonnaOftadeh/Nextify/README.md

 On launch you'll see the landing page:
 1. Choose a path (idea, industry, explore, improve).
-2. Describe your context and run the agents.
+2. Enter a company and product idea, then run the agents.
-3. Watch placeholder steps stream in and download a PDF summary.
+3. Watch each agent's output stream in and download a PDF summary.
-4. Visit the *Developer Dashboard* page for raw evaluation data (demo only).
+4. Use the *Developer Dashboard* button to inspect evaluation data (demo only).

 ---